Flywheel (film)

 Flywheel is a 2003 American Christian drama film about the unexpected pitfalls that a used car dealer experienced as he suddenly goes honest.
 The dealer intentionally overcharges his customers until reaching a turning point in his life where he decides to end his shady business practices and become a Christian.
 Alex Kendrick both directed the film and starred in the lead role, and with his brother, Stephen Kendrick, co-wrote the film.
 Flywheel also features Lisa Arnold and Tracy Goode.

-First released on April 9, 2003, this movie is the first full-length feature film by Sherwood Pictures, which now includes the production of Facing the Giants, Fireproof, Courageous, War Room, Overcomer, Show Me the Father, Courageous Legacy, and Lifemark.
+First released on April 9, 2003, this movie is the first full-length feature film by Sherwood Pictures.